 - Activities to increase interest in and improve access to audiovisual works

-- Activities that promote interests in films, such as cinema networks or film festivals
+- Activities to promote European films, such as cinema networks or film festivals

 - Measures that facilitate international co-production and strengthen the circulation and distribution of works